Families bid farewell as Thai massacre victims are cremated

-The ceremonies for most of the victims were held jointly to spare families from having to wait long hours for successive cremations to be completed, Phra Kru Adisal Kijjanuwat, the abbot of the Rat Samakee temple, said.
+Joint ceremonies for most of the victims were held at three temples to spare families from having to wait long hours for successive cremations to be completed, said Phra Kru Adisal Kijjanuwat, the abbot of the Rat Samakee temple.

-Gasoline fed the flames of the charcoal-fueled open-air pyres as the sky darkened at the temple.
+A ceremony for 19 of the dead, 18 of them children, was held at his temple.
+With a large crowd watching, monks slowly walked out of the temple hall, followed by grieving relatives.
+Each family was led by one monk, with police bearing the coffin behind them.

+After the coffins were placed in each of the small, brick-enclosed funeral pyres, the victims' relatives came forward in the darkening skies to put portraits of their loved ones on top.
+Some family members also placed children’s toys alongside.

+Buddhist chants played from a speaker system set up behind the relatives, as the officials and monks began lighting the pyres one by one.
+The coffins were soon engulfed by flames, at times stoked by the officials adding more gasoline.
+The victims' relatives sat silently by, hands clasped in prayer.

+“Each one of them watched the cremation with their minds in a state of conscious awareness,” said the abbot.
+"The support they received from people all around has blessed them, lessened the sorrow they have.”

-On Tuesday morning, many of the young victims’ bodies had been outfitted as doctors, soldiers or astronauts — what they wanted to be when they grew up — before they were to be cremated in the evening.
+On Tuesday morning, many of the young victims' bodies had been outfitted as doctors, soldiers or astronauts — what they wanted to be when they grew up — before their evening cremation.

-Volunteer rescue worker Attarith Muangmangkang said his organization arranged for the costumes and assisted the families with changing the victims’ outfits Tuesday.

-“The more we talked (to the families), we realized that these children also had dreams of becoming doctors, soldiers, astronauts, or police officers,” Attarith said.
-“We provided those uniforms for them.”
+“The more we talked (to the families), we realized that these children also had dreams of becoming doctors, soldiers, astronauts, or police officers,” said volunteer rescue worker Attarith Muangmangkang, whose organization arranged for the costumes.

-Mourners also placed children’s toys, candles, and incense sticks in front of the victims’ portraits at the temples.

 “I just want to help our friends and share our thoughts with them,” said Petchrung.
 “We are not talking about money or anything but rather sharing our thoughts and feelings as a fellow human being,”